 Fibroids are very common, affecting 70-80% of women by the time they reach 50.
 Fibroids generally don’t pose a health risk, but if they grow large enough, they can present problems.
 At Southeast Texas OB/GYN Associates, P.A., the expert team routinely helps women in Beaumont, Texas, deal with the negative consequences of problematic fibroids.
-If fibroids are having an impact on your health, call or book an appointment online.

 When it comes to fibroids, there’s good news and bad news.
 For the good news, fibroids are tumors that grow inside your uterus, but these tumors are largely benign, meaning they aren’t cancerous.
 Many women develop fibroids, especially in their 40s and 50s (though they can develop in women of any age during their reproductive years) and are not even aware of their existence.

 For some, however (and here’s where the bad news comes in), the fibroids can grow large enough that they affect your menstrual cycle, your fertility, and your comfort.